PLu55/Mars-colonialization-/Doc/Notes.md

 ### Gameplay Mechanics

 * Resource Management
-  * Resources: Food, water, oxygen, minerals, energy.
+  * Essential Resources: Food, water, oxygen, energy.
+  * Other Resources: Minerals
 * Production and Consumption: Each habitat produces and consumes resources.
 The player must ensure a balance to prevent shortages.

 * Faction Dynamics